+Registration of NWDAF's services supported: An NWDAF instance registers itself to NRF with its supported services (e.g., data analytics, data collection, data storage, model provisioning/training).

-Registration of NWDAF's target entity information: An NWDAF instance registers itself to NRF with additional information about the target entities (i.e., NFs) currently associated.
+Registration of NWDAF's target entity information: An NWDAF instance registers itself to NRF with additional information about the target entities (e.g., NF(s), NF set(s)) currently associated.

+NOTE: this solution does not preclude other means to register NWDAF instances to NRF e.g., via OAM.

+For the registration of NWDAF's services supported, the NWDAF instance needs to publish its relevant services supported for data analytics including data collection and data storage as studied in Rel-17 using the 'Names of supported services' parameter of NF profile.

 For the registration of NWDAF's target entity information, the NWDAF instance needs to keep the target entity information updated in NRF at run-time.
 Using this information, the other NWDAF instances may reduce the data collection operations for the same target entities by aggregating the analytics already being processed that is discovered from NRF.

-To support the registration of NWDAF's target entity information, the NWDAF instance needs to register itself with the following parameters in Nnrf_NFManagement_NFRegister/NFUpdate:
+To support the registration and discovery of multiple NWDAF instances for their cooperation, each NWDAF instance needs to register itself with the following parameters of NF profile in Nnrf_NFManagement_NFRegister/NFUpdate:

-- S-NSSAI, Analytics ID(s), NWDAF Serving Area information as specified in Rel-16,
+S-NSSAI, Analytics ID(s), NWDAF Serving Area information,

+Names of supported services (e.g., for data analytics, data collection, data storage, model provisioning/training).

-- additionally in Rel-17, list of NF IDs, for target NFs co-located (or associated) with the NWDAF instance
+list of NF ID(s) or NF Set ID(s), for target NF(s) co-located (or associated) with the NWDAF instance

-Note that the NWDAF instance needs to update its registration information in NRF by invoking Nnrf_NFManagement_NFUpdate as per change of target entity for analytics being currently performed.
+Note that the NWDAF instance needs to update its registration information in NRF by invoking Nnrf_NFManagement_NFUpdate as per change of supported services and target entities associated being currently performed.

-The following figure illustrates the NWDAF interactions for analytics data aggregation.
+The following figure illustrates an example of NWDAF interactions for analytics aggregation from multiple NWDAF instances associated with different NFs.